Coping after prostate cancer surgery

 - If you have pets at home, you might want to lock them out of the

 bedroom at night.
-Or make sure your loved one protects his stomach while sleeping with a
+Or make sure your guy protects his stomach while sleeping with a

 pillow.
 The last thing he needs is a cat or dog jumping up on his sore

 - Emptying the urine collection bag should not be difficult, but it does require concentration.
 This can be made easier with some teamwork.
 A nurse